Skip to main content

 Free Enscape Student & Educational Licenses – Enscape™.
 (2020, June 05).
 Retrieved October 23, 2020, from https://enscape3d.com/educational-license/

 This page titled 21: Chapter 20.
-Edit model and materials is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Yongyeon Cho via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+Edit model and materials is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Yongyeon Cho via source content that was edited to the style and standards of the LibreTexts platform.